-There were no medical conditions, allergies, or sensitivities that would preclude the use of necessary implant procedures or medications.
-Since there was no need to work around any habits involving the use of nicotine or alcohol, healing was expected to be good and uncomplicated.
+There were no medical conditions, allergies or sensitivities that would preclude the use of necessary implant procedures or medications.
+Because there was no need to work around any habits involving the use of nicotine or alcohol, healing was expected to be good and uncomplicated.

 Proper diagnosis for dental reconstruction is the most critical aspect of any surgical intervention.
 Determining the design of the final prosthetic reconstruction may be the most difficult procedure.
 It is this author's belief that the restoring dentist should be dictating dental implant position and angulation prior to surgical placement.
-To help achieve this goal, diagnostic wax-ups, modern computer generated scanning, or simple common-sense design should be considered.
-The diagnostic wax-up is an invaluable aid in determining the proper placement of implants in the center, between the proposed abutment teeth.
-The waxup is particularly valuable when cement-retained or screw-retained crown and bridge is planned.
-NobelGuide CT scanning software is used to create a surgical guide that is used pre-surgically in determining the ideal location and angulation of the implant site, and to optimize placement of dental implants for maximum aesthetic and functional results.
+To help achieve this goal, Diagnostic Wax-Ups, modern computer-generated scanning or simple common-sense design should be considered.

+The Diagnostic Wax-Up is an invaluable aid in determining the proper placement of implants in the center, between the proposed abutment teeth.
+The wax-up is particularly valuable when cement-retained or screwretained crown & bridge is planned.
+NobelGuide software is used to create a Surgical Template that is used pre-surgically in determining the ideal location and angulation of the implant site, and to optimize placement of dental implants for maximum aesthetic and functional results.

-Surgical Stent, Extractions, and Implant Placement
+Surgical Template, Extractions and Implant Placement

-Prior to extraction of the mobile teeth (Figure 7) a surgical stent was fabricated using a master cast of her existing bridgework (Figures 8 and 9).
-Tapered drills of increasing widths were used to prepare the bone to accept the proper size implant.
-3.5 x 13 mm Replace Select dental implants were guided into place using the NobelGuide surgical stent in the Nos.
-7 and 10 area and 4.3 x 13 mm Replace Select implants surgically guided into the Nos.
-8 and 9 areas (Figures 10 and 11).
+Prior to extraction of the mobile teeth (Fig. 7), a surgical template was fabricated using a master cast of the patient's existing bridgework (Fig. 8, 9).
+Tapered drills of increasing widths were used to prepare the bone to accept the proper-size implant.
+Replace Select $3.5 \ge 13$ mm dental implants were guided into place using the NobelGuide surgical template in the #7 and #10 areas, and $4.3 \ge 13$ mm Replace Select implants surgically guided into the #8 and #9 areas (Fig. 10, 11).

 A color-coded threadformer, corresponding to the implant diameter selected, was then used.
 The maximum recommended setting is 30 rpm.
 Firm pressure was applied to the threadformer and it was rotated slowly.
 Once the threads were engaged, the threadformer was allowed to feed without pressure.
 The osteotomy was threaded to the single depth reference line on each drill.
 The dental implants were then removed from their sterile packaging and threaded into the prepared site.
-(When more torque is needed to complete the placement, a ratchet and insertion assembly is used to place the implant to its final depth.
-A marking indicates that one of the 3 trichanneled internal connections is placed to the facial.)
-(Figures 12 to 14.)
+When more torque is needed to complete the placement, a ratchet and insertion assembly is used to place the implant to its final depth.
+A marking indicates that one of the three tri-channeled internal connections is placed to the facial (Fig. 12-14).

-Immediate loading of dental implants have proven to be a predictable method of improving emergence profile and smile design.
-The Nobel Biocare Immediate temporary abutments were used to secure a transitional splinted crowns and allow the gingiva to respond positively (Figure 15).
-Immediate aesthetics and function were achieved (Figure 16).
+Immediate loading of dental implants has proven to be a predictable method of improving emergence profile and smile design.
+The Nobel Biocare immediate temporary abutments were used to secure transitional splinted crowns and allow the gingiva to respond positively (Fig. 15).
+Immediate aesthetics and function were achieved (Fig. 16).
 Simple color-coded transfer assembly can duplicate the position of the dental implant on a working cast.
-Procera abutments were reshaped in the dental laboratory with slightly subgingival margins.
-These abutments were tightened to 35 Ncm to ensure that they would not loosen (Figure 17).
+NobelProcera abutments were reshaped in the dental laboratory with slightly subgingival margins.
+These abutments were tightened to 35 Ncm to ensure that they would not loosen (Fig. 17).